ctmadison/examples/computational-fluid-dynamics/openfoam/README.md

 An existing network infrastructure running across all nodes you intend to run on.

-The ability to SSH between all of the nodes (for the user running horovod) without having to supply passwords (ssh keys setup).
+The ability to SSH between all of the nodes (for the user running OpenFOAM) without having to supply passwords (ssh keys setup).

 Knowledge of MPI and mca parameters (these are specific to your site installation/network).